top of page

 of an impersonal corporate entity their practice creates

-allegories from the waste of consumerism and pop culture
+allegories from the waste of consumerism and pop

-for and therefore struggle to address.
-Blurring the
+terminology for and therefore struggle to address.

-distinctions between “high-brow” and “low-brow” culture,
+Blurring the distinctions between “high-brow” and “low-

-different configurations of live-art, sound, music,
+falsity using different configurations of live-art, sound,

-public disruption, film, AI and audience participation.
+music, disruption, film, AI and audience participation.

 From creating shows about fake news for 0-5 year olds to attending the X-Factor auditions as the blood-vomiting ghost of a humiliated contestant, gathering electromagnetic frequencies from remembrance poppy factories to recording public recollections of 9/11, releasing a self-help tape to accompanying apocalyptic pamphlets.
 Consumerism, nationalism, media, technology - misinformation overload is processed through our aural conveyor line, bloody and shrink-wrapped to create new configurations of ceremonial muzak and mystery shopper plays.